Leading technology without leaving technology

 Developing these three areas will build your skills and confidence in dealing with complexity effectively.

 For high-tech companies like NXP, the ability to anticipate trends in markets, business and technology is pivotal when it comes to keeping the competitive edge.
-The Architect Accelerator Programs of ESI help us to train our young talents on the required system level competencies in order to manage the increasing complexity and develop tomorrow’s defendable business propositions in an agile way.
+The Architect Accelerator Programs of ESI help us to train our talents on the required system level competencies in order to manage the increasing complexity and develop tomorrow’s defendable business propositions in an agile way.

 Thomas Wille, NXP

 The training is offered as an inhouse, or multi company program.
 In both programs real life product development cases from your own company are combined with on-the job training and additional coaching.
 Companies sign in with one or more teams of 2-4 participants.

 A typical program has a lead time of approximately nine months and consists of five to six short modules, including evening sessions.
 Before entering a program a thorough intake with senior management is organized.
 In a multi-company program we are aiming for five-six non-competing companies.